MikolajSoska/ImageClassifier/README.md

 ## Installation

-Code was writter with Python 3.7.
+Code was written with Python 3.7.
 Required packages are specified in [`requirements.txt`](requirements.txt) file and can be installed with:

 - `pip install -r requirements.txt`